KoobDS/dream-city-finder/README.md

 # CityFinder v2

-Interactive web app which:
+An interactive web app that:

-- **Recommends your dream city based on your preferences and needs** using reputable data and a from-scratch algorthm.
+- **Finds your dream city** — scores 3,000+ U.S. cities on dozens of lifestyle, economic, and climate factors using a custom algorithm built from reputable data.
-- **Maps the optimal path for your next trip** using haversine and 2-opt, handles plain-text location names.
+- **Plans the optimal route for your next trip** — solves the Traveling Salesman Problem using haversine + 2-opt, works with plain-text location names.

-The city recommender portion was orinally developed in Spring 2024 as a Data Science Capstone by myself, Jovan Yoshioka, and Arwen Roach, original repo: https://github.com/jovanyoshioka/CityFinder.
+The city recommender was originally developed (Spring 2024) as a Data Science Capstone by myself, Jovan Yoshioka, and Arwen Roach — [original repo](https://github.com/jovanyoshioka/CityFinder).
-The trip mapping portion was originally devloped in 2023 as my first geo-focused personal project.
+The trip mapper began in 2023 as my first geo-focused personal project.
-All data are up to date as of 2024, with source links at the bottom of this document.
+All datasets are current to Spring 2024 - full source list below.

+---

 ## Demo:
 | What you’ll see | Link |